awslabs/aws-video-transcriber/docs/en/security.md

 ## MediaConvert Policy

-The MediaConvert policy is created in this solution to allows Amazon Elemental MediaConvert to access Amazon S3 buckets.
+The MediaConvert policy is created in this solution to allows AWS Elemental MediaConvert to access Amazon S3 buckets.

 ## Lambda Policy

-The Lambda policy is created in this solution to allows Amazon Lambda Functions to access Amazon DynamoDB, Amazon Elemental MediaConvert, Amazon Transcribe and Amazon Translate services.
+The Lambda policy is created in this solution to allows AWS Lambda Functions to access Amazon DynamoDB, AWS Elemental MediaConvert, Amazon Transcribe and Amazon Translate services.